-Viruses are tiny, tiny particles that are not visible by anything but the electron microscope.
-They are referred to as obligatory intracellular parasites because they can survive only by replicating and getting energy inside the cells of their hosts.
-They are only around 20 or 30 nanometers in size.
+Viruses are tiny, tiny particles—20 or 30 nanometers in size—invisible by anything other than an electron microscope.
+Referred to as obligatory intracellular parasites, they can survive only by replicating and getting energy inside the cells of their hosts.
+Discover the efficiency of such simple, but deadly creatures.

 This is a transcript from the video series The Human Body: How We Fail, How We Heal.
 Watch it now, on The Great Courses Plus.

-It generally resists phagocytosis because these particles are just too small to be attacked by the bigger cells.
-It elicits an immune response more than an inflammatory response which may result in the production of lethal antibodies and a very strong immune memory.
-Once you’re infected, you may get some antibodies that can kill the virus and then long-term memory through the memory cells, since most of these are attacked by the humoral or the antibody part of the immune system.
+The cell generally resists phagocytosis because these particles are just too small to be attacked by the bigger cells.
+It elicits an immune response more than an inflammatory response, which may result in the production of lethal antibodies and a very strong immune memory.
+Once you’re infected, your body may create antibodies that can kill the virus and have long-term memory through the memory cells, since most of these are attacked by the humoral or the antibody part of the immune system.
 It’s not so much a cellular response but a molecular response.

 Getting into Your Cells

 Viruses have receptors that attach to a specific cell and then cause penetration where it is absorbed in through the cell membrane and into the cytoplasm.
 The RNA viruses generally replicate inside the cytoplasm and make messenger RNA, which then translates the DNA and uses DNA to make new virus particles.
-A DNA virus usually gets into the nucleus, uses the host DNA directly, and makes copies of its own DNA and uses the machinery of the cell to make new protein coats.
-It goes out by budding and gets back into the environment.
-We’re usually talking about hundreds or thousands of progeny—the viruses, of course, are only a thousandth the size of the cell, so they’re much smaller—in contrast to a bacterium, which produces only two copies for every one that it starts with.
-We’re talking about exponential growth here.
+A DNA virus usually gets into the nucleus, uses the host DNA directly, makes copies of its own DNA, and then uses the machinery of the cell to make new protein coats.
+It spread by budding and gets back into the environment.
+Viruses spawn in hundreds or thousands of progeny— but of course, the viruses are only a thousandth the size of the cell, so they’re much smaller—in contrast to a bacterium, which produces only two copies for every one that it attacks.
+Infection concerns exponential growth.
 Sometimes the viruses will immediately enter a new cycle; other times they’ll go dormant and wait for certain signals to replicate.

 In general, viruses should never be treated with antibiotics; they are not effective.

 A viral infection has a wide range of what it can do to the cell.
 It may damage the protein synthesis so that the cell is weakened or dead.
 It can interfere with the immune recognition system.
 Sometimes it can cause the host to attack the cell and kill it as if it were a foreign cell.
 It can malignantly transform.
-Sometimes there’s so much cell damage that you have that perfect milieu for bacterial replication, and you have a bacterial super-infection.
+Sometimes there’s so much cell damage that you have the perfect milieu for bacterial replication, and you have a bacterial super-infection.
 It’s an infection superimposed on the virus.
-In the good practice of medicine, this is when we usually jump in with antibiotics.
+In the good practice of medicine, this is when we utilize antibiotics.
 In general, viruses should never be treated with antibiotics; they are not effective.
-In fact, we have no antiviral medicines that can be widely used.
+We have no antiviral medicines that can be widely used.

 Learn more about the main components of the immune system